Table of Contents

 STEP 4: Format the chart as needed, adding titles and labels to make it clear.
 When you right-click on the horizontal axis and select “Format Axis,” you’ll be fine-tuning the graph’s readability.

 STEP 5: Here’s where you set the bounds — start with the minimum being your lowest class limit and cap it off at the highest class limit.
-The major unit value should align with your class width, ensuring that the intervals on the graph match your data structure seamlessly.
+The major unit value should align with your class width, so that the intervals on the graph match your data structure seamlessly.

 Type of Ogive Graph

-Less Than Ogive Graph-
+Less Than Ogive Graph

 When creating a “less than” ogive graph, use the upper limits of the class intervals.
 This means plotting cumulative frequencies against the upper class limits to illustrate the cumulative distribution of data up to each interval’s maximum value.